AlexGustafsson/upmon/README.md

 INFO starting all monitors                         node="Alfa"
 ```

 Upmon is now up and running and will monitor your services, distributing its configuration and status to peers on the cluster.
-An

 ### Configuration